MAC (Miss American Coed) Pageants Regional Competitions are held each year between March and September.

 Better Business Bureau 1-850-429-0002

 Do I have to do a talent to compete in a MAC Pageant?

 Our talent competition is optional.
 It is scored by a separate panel of judges than the panel that selects the overall queen in each age division.
 The judges who select the queen are not allowed to watch the talent competition or see any of the entries in the other optional contests.
 Optional contests have absolutely no bearing on who wins the pageant.

 There is a pageant workshop the night before the pageant.
 You are not required to attend, but if you do the workshop costs approximately $30.
 We schedule lots of rehearsal time with the pageant staff and reigning royalty during pageant weekend.
 We also send out a pageant workshop Manual that you may read ahead of time and practice with at home.

 Since you are called MAC (Miss American Coed) Pageants, why don’t you hold pageants for boys?

 The word coed, when used as a noun, not an adjective, is defined as a female attending a co-educational college or university.
 When Miss American Coed was founded 1983, we were only holding pageants for college bound girls, who are known as college coeds.
 As our program has grown, we have added the younger age divisions, including Miss American Princess, Miss American Sweetheart, Miss American Preteen, Miss American Junior Teen, and Miss American Teen.
 However, we have held on to our corporate name, American Coed Pageants, Inc.

 I am interested, but I would like some more information about my MAC Pageant.
 What do I do?

 Click on the Free Info link at the top of this page to join our email list.
-We will email you information about your MAC Pageant in your state as soon as it is available for the current year.
+We will email you information about your MAC Pageant in your region as soon as it is available for the current year.